getodk/docs/docs/central-api-submission-management.rst

         - boolean

+          .. raw:: html

             Set to false to exclude media attachments from the export.

           Example: ``true``
       * - %24filter